vitest-dev/eslint-plugin-vitest/docs/rules/require-mock-type-parameters.md

-# vitest/require-mock-type-parameters

-📝 Enforce using type parameters with vitest mock functions.
+# Enforce using type parameters with vitest mock functions (`vitest/require-mock-type-parameters`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.